 Acupuncture – a safe effective alternative

-Acupuncture is a recommended non-drug alternative.
-Reduced stress and anxiety are some of the well-known fertility acupuncture’s benefits.
-The majority of our fertility acupuncture patients report feeling more relaxed.
-We personalise fertility acupuncture to your situation.
-If you suffer from any of stress/anxiety or depression symptoms we will take this into account.
+Acupuncture it has been shown to reduce stress and anxiety.
+In fact, these are some of the well-known benefits of fertility acupuncture.
+The majority of our patients report feeling more relaxed after they start with our treatment.
+We go one step further and personalise fertility acupuncture to your situation taking into account any of stress/anxiety or depression symptoms.

-Acupuncture for fertility and depression.
-It is like feeding two birds with one scone.
+Utilising Acupuncture for fertility and depression is like feeding two birds with one scone.

 Acupuncture for Depression: A Systematic Review and Meta-Analysis

 Mike Armour, Caroline A. Smith, Li-Qiong Wang, Dhevaksha Naidoo, Guo-Yan Yang, Hugh MacPherson, Myeong Soo Lee, and Phillipa Hay

 Background: Depression is commonly treated with anti-depressant medication and/or psychological interventions.
 Patients with depression are common users of complementary therapies, such as acupuncture, either as a replacement for, or adjunct to, their conventional treatments.
 This systematic review and meta-analysis examined the effectiveness of acupuncture in major depressive disorder.
 Methods: A search of English (Medline, PsychINFO, Google Scholar, and CINAL), Chinese (China National Knowledge Infrastructure Database (CNKI) and Wanfang Database), and Korean databases was undertaken from 1980 to November 2018 for clinical trials using manual, electro, or laser acupuncture.